|Research Center Hours

 The library collection is a non-circulating collection.
 Our research volunteers regularly assist its visitors.
 We suggest calling ahead to determine the availability of our volunteers for assistance with detailed studies.
 Scheduling a visit to the research center will ensure your study will be a top priority.
 Please call the Fenton History Center and request its research center to schedule a visit.

 Highlights of the Collection

-There is a full run of the New England Historical and Genealogical Register, microfilm of the federal censuses for Chautauqua and Cattaraugus Counties, NY, and Warren County, PA, New York State censuses for Chautauqua County, cemetery inscriptions for most Chautauqua County cemeteries, a card file of marriages and deaths extracted from 19th century newspapers and Jamestown City Directories from 1888 to the present.
+A complete collection of the New England Historical and Genealogical Register is available, microfilm of the federal censuses for Chautauqua and Cattaraugus Counties, NY, and Warren County, PA, New York State censuses for Chautauqua County, cemetery inscriptions for most Chautauqua County cemeteries, a card file of marriages and deaths extracted from 19th century newspapers and Jamestown City Directories from 1888 to the present.

 Family files, filed by surname, include items sent to the library, letters of inquiry, and other information that has been collected.
 A card index to surnames included in each file is available.

 This collection includes original documents, scrapbooks, account books, diaries, letters, school records and similar items pertaining to Jamestown, NY and the surrounding area, to local families, local businesses and local events.
 Appointments for using these items are recommended but researchers may be assisted if staff is available at the time of the visit.

 The photograph collection includes local scenes-businesses, residences, transportation, etc.- and local people.
 Appointments are recommended so that the staff can search for specific subjects before the researcher’s arrival.
 Please contact the Fenton History Center in regard to the availability of specific subjects.
 Non-watermarked copies are available for sale for a fee of $10.